 Tips to recruit and keep Generation Z in your company

 - Catch them where they are, online: People from this generation are one with their phones and are connected over 10 hours a day.
 Therefore, working on an online marketing strategy is essential if you want to reach them.
 You can find candidates by posting a job offer on your social media with a nice and inspiring message to attract them.
 Also, make sure your social media and website reflect the atmosphere of your company.

 - Give them responsibilities and independence: It is very important for this generation to feel useful at work.
 Including them in big projects from the beginning will show the company’s consideration for their work and will allow them to feel fulfilled.
 Moreover, they grew up asking everything to Google, so they know how to deal with a subject they don’t master yet.
-Giving them space and the opportunity to express themselves will help them be more productive and focus.
+Giving them space and the opportunity to express themselves will help them be more productive and focused.

 - Perks: Generation Z likes to learn and improve themselves so they would strongly appreciate a subscription to a course to learn a new language or new skills for example.
 Also, little things like a subscription to the gym, fresh fruits at the office or a Friday free lunch will definitely improve the well-being of your employees and make them want to stay.

 - Flexibility: Offering the possibility to work from home or somewhere else than the office during a period of time can attract many young people.
 It can be one day during the week or a few days a week.
 Some companies also opt for a full-time remote system where people can work from anywhere in the world.